DLatouche/base-users/README.md

 # Base users

 [Base users](https://github.com/DLatouche/base-users) is a project comprising the basics of a web application with user management (authentication, administration dashboard, settings) using AdonisJS with Inertia and React.
 It's a base that can be reused to create other web applications.
+This application uses server-side rendering.

 ---